What is the Patient Choice Scheme?

 NHS England guidance states that GP practices should keep the position regarding no home visits under review and if it becomes apparent it is no longer clinically appropriate or practical the GP practice should, following discussion with the patient, invite them to register with a GP practice closer to where they live or if appropriate offer to re-register as any other patient i.e. with access to home visits etc.

-Such a review could be triggered by exceptional use of the services the home area team has put in place to provide urgent care when the patient is unwell and unable to attend the registered practice and increasing use of community services in the area they live.
+Such a review could be triggered by exceptional use of the home services the NHS England regional team or CCG has put in place to provide urgent care when the patient is unwell and unable to attend the registered practice and increasing use of community services in the area they live.
 GPC has expressed concerns that such a removal decision could be construed as discriminatory.

 Exiting the scheme